 Running inside for their weekly lunch meeting, the group leader, Tasheena, begins playing the keyboard.
 The youth open small paperback books and begin singing worship tunes in their Swiss-German tongue.

 This group is one of 30 that Mike works with on a regular basis.
 He spends his days in the office, skateboarding to and from train stations and meeting with groups of youth, some more than 25 miles away.

-As a staff member with Campus für Christus Schweiz (Campus Crusade for Christ in Switzerland), Mike works specifically with youth in a ministry called Schülertreff (“student meeting”) that he began more than a decade ago in Zürich.
+As a staff member with Campus für Christus Schweiz (Cru in Switzerland), Mike works specifically with youth in a ministry called Schülertreff (“student meeting”) that he began more than a decade ago in Zürich.
 Now there are 70 groups with more than 400 youth involved.
 His mission is to equip Swiss youth to introduce Jesus to their friends by creating opportunities for evangelism.

 This particular group meets in Mike’s village, Otelfingen, where he lives with his wife, Priska, and their three children: Dominic, 15, Samuel, 12, and Anna, 10.
 The group was formed when Dominic decided he wanted to meet with his Christian friends and begin praying for their school and peers.

 Mike was elated to have his son desire this on his own, with no prompting from his dad.
 “Switzerland doesn’t have a Christian culture,” Mike says.
 “It takes a lot of guts for these students to want to start a group or reach out to their friends.”

 “In my old class,” says Dominic, “there was one Christian; now there are eight.”